Noah11012/result-for-cpp/README.md

 The ability to check for equality between a `Result` and a value was added.
 However, one problem arose when this feature was added.
 If the template types are the same (for example `Result<int, int>` or `Result<std::string, std::string>`) then a compiler error will be displayed if equality checking is used.
 This bug will have to be fixed in the near future.
-If anyone has an idea how to remedy this problem it will be greatly appreciated.
+Anyone wanting to help with this issue, please work on the template branch.
+Your help will be appreciated.

 ## Quick Start
 This library contains a header and a source file.
 Just include the header and add the source file to your list of files to build.
 Result for C++ uses some C++ 17 library features so you will need a compiler that supports C++ 17.